• Skip to primary navigation

 “Best use of leftover ham!”

-This easy recipe for baked ham and cheese Hawaiian roll sliders were featured on South Your Mouth!
+This easy recipe for baked ham and cheese Hawaiian roll sliders was featured on South Your Mouth!

 Ham and Cheese Hawaiian Roll Sliders